 If you read my last post, you know D and I were recently in Maui, Hi.
 As promised, I am putting together a Maui travel guide.
 All of the Hawaiian islands have their own unique style and culture.
 D and I have been to 3 of 6 main islands you can visit, one of which was where we got married.
 We were so excited to finally check Maui off the list.

 D and I loved the laid back & casual vibes of Maui.
 I was worried that we didn’t have enough things booked before we left- boy was I wrong.
 We felt like time moved a bit slower, you didn’t want to rush from activity to activity.
-Long walks on the beach, lounging by the pool, and taking in a sunset were became our top priority To be fair, we were both looking for a relaxing getaway for this trip- and we found exactly that in beautiful Maui.
+Long walks on the beach, lounging by the pool, and taking in a sunset became our top priority To be fair, we were both looking for a relaxing getaway for this trip- and we found exactly that in beautiful Maui.
 I’m so excited to share the places we loved after spending a week on this lovely island.

 D and I absolutely love Hawaiian food.
 I love Huli-Huli chicken, loco moco, and many other traditional Hawaiian foods.
 In Maui, the food we tried was a bit less authentic than we found on other islands, but it did have a lot more innovation + fusion.
 Here are some must-try spots!

-Three’s Bar & Grill: This a quick 5 min drive from our hotel in Wailea, so we actually went twice!
+Three’s Bar & Grill: This is a quick 5 min drive from our hotel in Wailea, so we actually went twice!
 The happy hour CAN’T BE BEAT ($3.50 Mai-Tais!).
 Both times we ended up just ordering several sushi rolls and appetizers as our dinner.
 They also have a super cute patio to eat outside across the street from the beach.

 Monkeypod by Merriman: There are several locations around the island of Maui.
 All have a super hip and trendy vibe.
 We ended up eating here for our last dinner and absolutely loved it.
 I tried the fish (catch of the day) sandwich and D went with a flatbread.
 I should mention- Monkeypod had the best Mai-Tai on the island!